Mollamby, Conflicts of Interest vs Privacy

 As the Mollamby affair has emerged, some people have rushed to defend the privacy of Chris Lamb and Molly de Blanc (Mollamby) or dismissed it as mere innuendo without understanding the ethical issues.

-What is the difference between innuendo and incrimination?
+What is the difference between innuendo and public interest?
 Evidence.

 Privacy is a valid consideration, but it is not the only one.
 We delayed publishing our own commentary about the subject while weighing the privacy implications against the ethical issues.

 Let's consider some of the evidence backing up the facts about Mollamby.
 Parts of the evidence have been redacted for the privacy of third parties but the material presented here accurately reflects the situation.

 This is the opening comment sent by a student applying for GSoC in 2018 (Fact 2):

 Date: 14 March 2018 I am [redacted/student name], ... from [redacted/country].
 I’m [redacted/relationship] of [redacted/full name]

 The student clearly identified a conflict of interest, giving the name of the other party and the type of relationship.
 The other party had also sent a similar email: